Explore the Glaciers!

 - The Tatare Tunnels This 1-hour track walks you through history in the old gold mining tunnels.
 For more gold mining remains, take a 1h30min detour on the Callery Gorge Walk.
 Remember to take a torch!

 - Wombat Track For utter peace and tranquillity, take the Wombat Track through a rimu forest to a quiet Wombat Lake.

 - Sentinel Rock Walk For you lazy people out there looking for a Franz Josef Glacier view, take the 20min walk from the end of the Glacier Access Road.

 - Alex Knob In total contrast to the previous walk, take the steep 8-hour return to one of the most mind-blowing views of the glacier!
 The track starts about 2km from the township.
 Take the Glacier Access Road.

-See more recommendations in 10 Best Walks in Franz Josef.
+See more recommendations in the 10 Best Walks in Franz Josef.

 - Te Moeka O Tuawe Valley Walk A walk just as interesting as its name!
 The 1-hour return sees remnants of the glacier through dead ice and chunks of the glacier left behind.
 [UPDATE: this walk is closed due to the Glacier Access Road being washed away in a slip.
 Its not expected that the road will open again soon].

 - Copland Track For an epic hiking adventure, take the 2-day hike to the most scenic natural hot pools in New Zealand: the Welcome Flat Hot Pools.
 We recommend going in summer to walk past beautiful flowers.

 - Lake Matheson – See one of the most reflective lakes in New Zealand with views of Aoraki Mt Cook reflecting in the water.
 The loop takes 1h40min to complete (see below for more details).